thejackluo/thejackluo/README.md

 ## Hey There!👋
-I'm Jack — a passionate AI and full-stack developer from the Bay Area, constantly exploring the frontiers of technology.
-My journey in Computer Science fuels my curiosity, especially in the realms of neural networks and natural language processing.
+I'm Jack — a passionate AI and full-stack engineer from the Bay Area, constantly exploring the frontiers of technology.
+My journey in Computer Science fuels my curiosity, especially in the realms of natural language processing and automation.

-I'm focused on revolutionizing productivity through Mira, an AI-driven web application designed to automate and streamline workflows.
-Simultaneously, I'm delving into the intricacies of generative agents, which promises to redefine our understanding of AI architecture.
+I'm focused on revolutionizing productivity through [Mira](https://github.com/thejackluo/mira), an AI-driven productivity suite designed to automate and streamline workflows in teams and personal projects.
+Simultaneously, I am looking into new financial strategies and creative ways to trade in [StockM2](https://github.com/thejackluo/stock-model-v2).

+Learning wise, I like to delve into human nature and philosophy.
+I've dabbled in generative agents, marl (multi agent reinforcement learning), extended reality concepts.

-When I'm not coding or ideating, I'm an avid electric unicyclist, a Japanese language enthusiast, and a voracious reader.
-My ultimate goal?
-To find fulfillment in innovation and empower others to do the same.
+When I'm not coding or ideating, I'm an avid electric unicyclist, a Japanese language enthusiast, and a poker player.
+I hope to innovate and empower others to do the same.

 I'm always open to discussing new project ideas.
 So, if you're as excited about the future as I am, let's connect and explore what we can build together!